serinryu/secondbrain/docs/04-Testing/03-Test-Slicing.md

 }
 ```

-- The **`@DataJpaTest`** annotation is used to set up an in-memory H2 database and configure the Spring Data JPA repository infrastructure **for testing.**
-- By using an in-memory database and the **`@DataJpaTest`** annotation, you can test the repository's data access operations in an isolated and controlled environment.
+- If you are using JPA, you can use **`@DataJpaTest`** annotation for Repository test.
+By default, it uses an embedded in-memory database.
+By using an in-memory database and the **`@DataJpaTest`** annotation, you can test the repository's data access operations in an isolated and controlled environment.
 The in-memory database ensures that the tests are executed against a fresh and separate database instance each time, without affecting the production database.
 - Alternatively, if you want to mock the database interactions and avoid using an in-memory database, you can use mocking frameworks like Mockito to mock the repository and define the desired behavior for the mocked methods.
 However, it's generally recommended to use an in-memory database for repository tests to ensure more comprehensive and realistic testing of the data access layer.
+  - However, if the test should be under real environment, do not use Mock framework. (use the actual database!)

-### 2️⃣ Use the actual database
+### 2️⃣ Using the actual database

 In some cases, you may want to perform tests that involve the actual database to ensure that your application interacts correctly with the database and to validate the behavior of the entire system.

+However, note that you have to consider TEST ISOLATION since now you are using the actual database.
+👉 *Check out the previous article about TEST ISOLATION.*

-By using **`@Transactional`**, you can isolate each test within a transaction and roll back the transaction at the end of the test, ensuring that any modifications made during the test do not persist in the database.
+- By using **`@Transactional`**, you can isolate each test within a transaction and roll back the transaction at the end of the test, ensuring that any modifications made during the test do not persist in the database.
 This allows you to use the real database and verify the behavior of your application while still maintaining test isolation.

-👉 *Check out the previous article about TEST ISOLATION.*

 > 1), 2) ⇒ Both approaches have their merits and it depends on the specific requirements and goals of your testing.